mariaaspioti/IoT-ISAS/README.md

 ---
 IoT-ISAS (Industrial Spatial Authorization System) is a simulated smart security and access management system developed as an undergraduate project for an IoT course.
 Designed around a fictional scenario at Ireland's chip fabrication in Leixlip, the system models how personnel movement, role-based access control, and emergencies could be managed in an industrial setting.

-The project simulates the integration of a variety of devices, such as NFC tags and readers, Bluetooth and GPS trackers, smart locks, SOS buttons, and cameras.
-These devices communicate with the Orion Context Broker via IoT tools like MQTT, LoraWAN and HTTP.
-All data is then managed and visualized thourgh a centralized dashboard built with Node.js, React, SQlite, and InfluxDB.

-Users can monitor worker locations, review historical movement data, respond to emergency alerts, schedule and track facility maintenance events, and manually control door access.
-While the system wasn't implemented in a real facility, some hardware components, namely an NFC reader and tags, a smart lock, an SOS button and a GPS tracker, were available and used during development and demostration.
+Users can monitor worker locations, review historical movement data, respond to emergency alerts, schedule and track facility maintenance events, manually control door access, and view camera footage.
+While the system wasn't implemented in a real facility, some hardware components, including an NFC reader and tags, a smart lock, an SOS button and a GPS tracker, were available and used during development and demonstration.

 ## 🎥 Videos